sugarsheet/sugarsheet/README.md

 - 👋 Hi, I’m @sugarsheet
 - 👀 I’m interested in building fun apps
-- 🌱 I’m currently working on an app to make you enjoy reading by finding books that fits your taste
+- 🌱 I’m currently working on an app for book recommendations
 - 💞️ I’m looking to collaborate on more projects!
 - 📫 You can reach me on Linkedin :)